30+ Easy Easter Side Dishes

 Best Ever Easy Cheesy Garlic Bread!

-Garlic bread is a dependable side that works with nearly everything.
-This version is crispy, cheesy, and easy to pop in the oven while you put the finishing touches on the rest of dinner.
-It’s a good Easter side dish for a crowd.
-Serve it warm with salads and casseroles.
+Garlic bread is one of those sides that works with almost everything.
+This version is crispy, cheesy, and easy to pop in the oven while the rest of dinner comes together.
+It’s especially useful for larger Easter gatherings where you need something simple that everyone will eat..

 Final Thoughts